 Originally built in 1071, Oxford Castle has a long history as both a castle and a prison.
 Over the years, it served as everything from a point of defense to a court and execution site.
 On a tour, visitors can see the crypt and prison and learn the stories of prisoners who were held—and ultimately put to death—here.
 You can also climb up St. George’s Tower for great views of the city.

 One of the interesting free things to do in Oxford is to visit the Weston Library.
 Part of the Bodleian Library complex, it holds some of the University’s rare manuscripts and millions of published works belonging to the school.

 Though much of the Weston is accessible only to students and scholars, its public exhibition rooms are free to visit.
 They host a range of special exhibits on everything from maps of the world to the art of advertising over the centuries.
 All of the topics are presented in an engaging way, featuring rare artifacts, multimedia displays, and interactive elements.

 I’ve mentioned Christ Church several times because it’s unique among the Oxford colleges and a place I happen to love, but there are 37 other beautiful colleges with outstanding architecture and remarkable history.
 Many of them are open to the public and easy to visit if you’re aware of their opening hours.

-Every day is a good day for ice cream, and G&Ds is the place to get it in Oxford.
-There are three stores around the city with the G&D’s Cafe moniker (technically George & Danvers, George & Davis, and George & Delila, if you’re as confused by that as I was).
-They specialize in natural homemade ice cream and baked goods, and they offer cafe items like bagel pizzas, salads, and other food.
+Every day is a good day for ice cream, and G&Ds is the place to get it.
+There are three stores around the city with the G&D’s Cafe moniker (technically George & Danver, George & Davis, and George & Delila, if you’re as confused by that as I was).
+They specialize in natural homemade ice cream and baked goods, and they offer cafe items like bagel pizzas and salads.

 My lunch there was good, but the ice cream is really the standout.
 With flavors like bananarama, t’was mint to be, road to Reeses, and super #?*! chocolate, you’re in for a treat.